al3xandr3/al3xandr3.github.io/_posts/2013-07-25-product-design.md

   - application
   - startup
   - project
-intro: "How to Create a new software product"
+excerpt: "How to Create a new software product"
 ---

 ## Product